bsdpot/minipot/README.md

 * `/var/log/traefik.log` is the traefik error log file
 * `/var/log/traefik-access.log` is the traefik access log file

-minipot automatically configures proper log file rotation.
+minipot is already configured to do a log file rotation.